czagrzebski/Serial-Loopback-Windows/README.md

 <div align="center">
- <h3>USB Serial Port Loopback for Windows </h3>
+ <h3>Serial Port Loopback for Windows </h3>
  <img src="logo.png" width="20%">
 </div>

 ## Introduction
-The USB Serial Port Loopback application is designed for Windows and provides an automated interface for USB serial devices.
+The Serial Port Loopback application is designed for Windows and provides an automated interface for serial devices.
 It continuously monitors USB ports for any connection or disconnection events.
-When a supported USB serial device is connected, the application automatically establishes a serial connection, creating a loopback interface where any data received on the serial port is sent back to the device.
+When a supported serial device is connected, the application automatically establishes a serial connection, creating a loopback interface where any data received on the serial port is sent back to the device.
 This can be particularly useful for testing serial communication or for debugging purposes.

 ## Features
 - **Auto-detection of Device Connection/Disconnection**: Leverages Windows Management Instrumentation (WMI) to detect when a USB device is plugged in or unplugged.